-SBC has various features, including distributing brake force to different wheels during cornering to ensure greater stability in the vehicle and maximum stopping power; the SBC system even dries the brake discs if a film of water forms on them.
+SBC has various features, including distributing brake force to different wheels during cornering to ensure more excellent stability in the vehicle and maximum stopping power; the SBC system even dries the brake discs if a film of water forms on them.

 Why does it come up?

-In some cases, it may also temporarily disable features such as interior lights, sunroof, or even the radio.
-The purpose of this feature is to draw drivers’ attention to the ongoing problem, although many of them find it frustrating.
+Sometimes, it temporarily disables features such as interior lights, sunroof, or even the radio.
+This feature aims to draw drivers’ attention to the ongoing problem, although many of them find it frustrating.

-- Consumer battery - The heart of the SBC system is its brake module, which has its battery as a reliable power source.
+- Consumer battery – The heart of the SBC system is its brake module, which has its battery as a reliable power source.
 This ensures a steady voltage for a reliable operation and allows the system to pressurize before the engine starts.
 If this consumer battery goes flat, it will trigger all sorts of warnings and may even cause brake issues.
-One of them is the “Reduced braking power, start engine” message, which will appear immediately after turning on the ignition.
-Replacing the battery is a simple job, although finding its location may be tricky in some models.
+One is the “Reduced braking power, start engine” message, which will appear immediately after turning on the ignition.
+Replacing the battery is simple, although finding its location may be tricky in some models.

 - Defective Brake Light Switch – A faulty brake light switch is one of the most common issues that cause this and many other similar warnings.
 Mounted at the top of the brake pedal, this sensor tells the vehicle when pressing the brakes.
 This is a simple part, although its internal components may eventually wear down and cause it to malfunction.
 When that happens, it will feed incorrect data to the SBC module, affecting the performance of those systems that use it.
 Replacing this inexpensive component is a simple job that requires only essential tools and some effort.

-- SBC module, which has an electric pump with a hydraulic reservoir and a series of control valves, is another weak spot.
-Common fault code is C249F error - Operating time of Component of A7/3 is exceeded.
+- The SBC module, which has an electric pump with a hydraulic reservoir and a series of control valves, is another weak spot.
+The standard fault code is C249F error – Operating time of Component of A7/3 is exceeded.
 In most cases, the electric motor will fail to operate as its internal components wear out.
 This is a severe issue, as it may prevent the pump from creating sufficient fluid pressure and obstruct brake operation.
-Being a widespread problem, there are many rebuild kits available on the market.
-Still, this is not an easy job, as it requires extensive experience and special tools.
+Being a widespread problem, many rebuild kits are available on the market.
+Still, this job is not easy, requiring extensive experience and special tools.

 How to diagnose and solve the problem

 If one of the SBC components is faulty, contact Mercedes-Benz authorized dealers, as they offer an extended warranty.
-This means they may cover this repair even if the vehicle warranty has expired.
+They may cover this repair even if the vehicle warranty has expired.

 If the Mercedes-Benz dealership didn’t fix your vehicle under warranty, the next step would be to read the fault codes yourself.